-6(iv) Structures within and near the Area
+6(iii) Location of structures within and adjacent to the Area

-A semi-permanent summer-only research camp has been established on the eastern coast of the Cape Shirreff peninsula, located at the base of Condor Hill (62°28'12" S, 60°46'17" W) (Map 3).
+A semi-permanent summer-only research camp has been established on the eastern coast of the Cape Shirreff peninsula, located at the base of Condor Hill (62°28.249' S, 60°46.283' W) (Map 3).
 Buildings for the camp remain in situ year-round.
-In 2010, the field camp known as Cape Shirreff Field Station (US), consisted of four small buildings and an outhouse.
-The camp 'Dr Guillermo Mann-Fischer' (Chile) is located around 50 m from the US station and comprised of a main hut, laboratory, store house, a fiberglass igloo, an outhouse and a wind-powered generator in 2010 (Goebel pers. comm.
-2010, D. Torres, A. Aquayo and J. Acevedo, pers. comm., 2010)).
-The Chilean fiberglass igloo was originally installed in 1990-91, while the US camp was established in 1996-97.
+In 2015, the field camp known as Cape Shirreff Field Station (U.S.), consisted of four small buildings and an outhouse (Krause pers. comm.
+2015).
+The camp 'Dr Guillermo Mann-Fischer' (Chile) is located around 50 m from the U.S. camp and comprised of a main hut, laboratory, store house, a fiberglass igloo, an outhouse and a wind-powered generator (D. Torres, A. Aquayo and J. Acevedo, pers. comm., 2010)).
+The Chilean fiberglass igloo was originally installed in 1990/91, while the U.S. camp was established in 1996/97.
 Storage areas are also present, and tents are erected seasonally nearby as required.
-During the 2009-10 season, an All Terrain Vehicle (ATV) shed, with secondary containment for summer use and winter storage of ATVs, was constructed at the US camp.
-The site was selected to remain within the existing station footprint and to avoid interference with seal traffic.
-A 'Weatherport' is stored at Cape Shirreff as additional accommodation for visiting scientists and is erected within 10 m of the south side of the US station when needed.
+An All-Terrain Vehicle (ATV) shed, with secondary containment for summer use and winter storage of the ATV, was constructed at the U.S. camp in 2009/10.
+The site was selected to remain within the existing station footprint and to avoid interference with seal movements.
+A 'Weatherport' is stored at Cape Shirreff as additional accommodation for visiting scientists and is erected within 10 m of the south side of the U.S. camp when needed.

 Two automatic weather stations are mounted on the exterior of existing buildings at Cape Shirreff.
-A remote receiving station used for seal tracking studies is stored within a box (90x60x100cm) located on a small ridge to the southeast of Mansa Bay.
+Two remote receiving station used for seal tracking studies are stored within a box (90x60x100cm) located to the east of helicopter landing site A on the northeastern slopes of Condor Hill and northeast of Toqui Hill (see Map 3).

-A boundary marker is located at Módulo Beach, close to the Chilean and US stations.
-The marker states that the Area is protected and that access is prohibited.
-In 2009-10 season, the marker was weathered but legible (Goebel, pers. comm.
-2010).
-The boundaries of the protected area are not otherwise marked.
+A boundary sign stating that the Area is protected and that access is prohibited is located at Módulo Beach, close to the Chilean and U.S. camps.
+In the 2015/16 season, the sign was in need of repair, and it is intended that a new sign will be installed during the 2016/17 season (Krause, pers. comm.
+2015).
+The boundaries of the Area are not otherwise marked.

-The remains of a camp, believed to be of Russian origin, are present near the Chilean and US camps.
-In other parts of the peninsula, sparse evidence may be found of 19th Century scalers' camps (Smith and Simpson 1987; Torres 1993; Stehberg and Lucero 1996).
-A cairn (Historic Monument No. 59) has been erected on

-Gaviota Hill on the northwestern coast to commemorate the loss of those aboard the San Telmo in 1819 (Map 3).
-In 1998-99 a 5x7 m bird observation / emergency hut $(62^{\circ}27'41" \text{ S}, 60^{\circ}47'28" \text{ W})$ was installed by US scientists on the northern slopes of Enrique Hill above Bahamonde Beach, close to the penguin colonies (Map 3).
+The remains of a camp, believed to be of Russian origin, are present near the Chilean and U.S. camps.
+In other parts of the peninsula, sparse evidence may be found of 19^{th} Century sealers' camps (Smith and Simpson 1987; Torres 1993; Stehberg and Lucero 1996).
+A cairn (Historic Monument No. 59) has been erected on Gaviota Hill on the northwestern coast to commemorate the loss of those aboard the San Telmo in 1819 (Map 3).
+In 1998/99 a 5x7 m bird observation / emergency hut ($62^{\circ}27.653$ ' S, $60^{\circ}47.404$ ' W) was installed by U.S. scientists on the northern slopes of Enrique Hill above Bahamonde Beach, close to the penguin colonies (Map 3).

-6(v) Location of other protected areas within close proximity of the Area
+6(iv) Location of other protected areas in the vicinity